deepsweet/poncho/README.md

 ### Usage

-Let's imagine that you already have Mocha client-side tests, something like this `test/test.html`:
+Let's imagine that you already have Mocha client-side tests, something like this:

 ```html
 <!DOCTYPE html>